fatmagulergani/random-date-generator-qa/DAS QA Challenge/README.md

 # Random Date Generator - QA Testing Project

 ## 📌 Overview
-This project contains manual QA testing artifacts for the Random Date Generator tool:
+This project contains manual QA testing artifacts for the Random Date Generator tool.

 https://codebeautify.org/generate-random-date

-The goal of this QA effort is to evaluate:
+The purpose of this QA effort is to validate:
 - Functional correctness
 - Input validation
 - Boundary conditions